PTX-Interface-Specification/ptx-specification/BENEFITS.md

 PTX enables operators to reference a **single, open, technical standard** in
 tenders:

-- Any OBU or IBIS vendor that implements PTX can participate.
+- Any OBU or IBIS vendor that implements PTX can participate
-- Operators avoid proprietary protocols that block competitive procurement.
+- Operators avoid proprietary protocols that block competitive procurement
-- Hardware and software components can be replaced independently, instead of requiring fleet-wide vendor lock-in.
+- Hardware and software components can be replaced independently, instead of requiring fleet-wide vendor lock-in
-- Offers from multiple vendors become directly comparable on functionality, quality, and cost.
+- Offers from multiple vendors become directly comparable on functionality, quality, and cost

 This strengthens competition and reduces long-term dependence on single vendors.